jordanhudgens/dissecting-rails-6-demo/README.md

 Next todos:

-> Updated system so can be deployed, specifically the redis integration
+> Add the ability to mark a guide for live updates